alexfriesen/data-transfer-helper/README.md

 });
 ```

-### disableFileSystemAccessAPI
+### enableFileSystemAccessAPI

-You can provide a flag to disable the experimetal File System Access API.
+You can provide a flag to enable the experimetal [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem/getAsFileSystemHandle).

 ```typescript
 import { parseFilesFromEvent } from "data-transfer-helper";